 Because our interviews and lab experiment suggested that employers' claims of diversity friendliness affected the likelihood of résumé whitening, we implemented a randomized block design that allowed us to examine whether ostensibly diversity-friendly employers did indeed discriminate less than their peers against minorities' unwhitened résumés.
-To do so, we sampled an equal number of job postings from each metro area with and without explicit prodiversity language, and then we randomly assigned vacancies within each of
+To do so, we sampled an equal number of job postings from each metro area with and without explicit pro-diversity language, and then randomly assigned vacancies within each of these blocks to one of the eight experimental conditions.
+To identify ads with an explicit pro-diversity statement, we first searched the text of job postings in each metro area for word roots and variants of the words "diverse" and "inclusive."
+Then, with the help of a trained research assistant, we manually checked each search result to avoid false positives.
+For example, while a passage emphasizing that "minorities are strongly encouraged to apply" because the employer "promotes and celebrates diversity and is committed to building a diverse and inclusive workforce" would be coded as containing a pro-diversity cue, a job description focusing on the firm's "diverse

-9 In a recent survey of large firms, companies attributed a quarter of their external hires to jobsearch websites.
-Nearly 90 percent reported at least one hire in the previous year from one of the two websites used in this study, and more than 80 percent reported at least one hire from the other website we used (Crispin and Mehler, 2011; see Gaddis, 2015).
-Even as early as 2006, nearly twothirds of surveyed 18 to 28 year olds reported using websites like these for job searches, and that number is likely to have increased since then (Gaddis, 2015).
+9 In a recent survey of large firms, companies attributed a quarter of their external hires to job-search websites, and nearly 90% reported at least one hire in the previous year from one of the two websites used in this study, and more than 80% reported at least one hire from the other website we used (Crispin and Mehler, 2011; see Gaddis, 2015).
+Indeed, even as early as 2006, nearly two-thirds of surveyed 18-28 year olds reported using websites like these for job searches, and that number is likely to have increased since then (Gaddis, 2015).